EmrD/python-mute-ads-on-spotify/README.md

 This application is a desktop application that displays the currently playing song on Spotify and dynamically adjusts the audio volume of the Spotify application.
 Users can see which song is currently playing while the application is running and can automatically reduce the volume during ads.

+## Important!
+This application is NOT removing the ads.
+Just automatically reduces the volume during ads.
+If you want to remove ads; you must have [Spotify Premium account](https://www.spotify.com/tr-en/premium/)!

 ## Features

 - **Now Playing:** Displays the name and artist of the song currently playing on Spotify.